 You may like to read: Types of welding defects

 System of fit

-System of fits is the required standard based on which counterparts are manufactured.
+The system of fits is the required standard based on which counterparts are manufactured.
 For example, let’s consider the example of our electric socket, the hole diameter in the socket is constant and it’s standard hole size.
-Based on this hole size various manufacturer will produce mobile/ laptop chargers.
+Based on this hole size various manufacturers will produce mobile/ laptop chargers.
 Right?
 So, in this case, it’s a hole based system of fit.
-There are basically two types of system of fits.
+There are basically two types of systems of fits.

 - Hole based system

 In the hole based system, the hole is set up as a basic dimension and the shaft dimension are varied to get the required fit.
 I already gave the example of an electrical socket which is a hole based system.

 Shaft based system

 In shaft based system, the shaft size is set up as a basic dimension and the hole sized varies based on the type of requirement.
 Consider the example of a screw.
 The screw size is basic.
 The hole size varies based on the screw.